Pet Insurance

 -Canine Journal Reader

 Sure!
 We don’t want any pet to feel left out.
-Currently, only one company offers pet insurance for exotic pets in the US.
+Currently, only two companies offers pet insurance for exotic pets in the US.
 Find out who it is and what’s covered in our exotic pet insurance comparison.

-Are There Discounts Available For Owners Of Multiple Pets?
+Are There Discounts Available For Pet Owners Of Multiple Pets?

 Coverage for more than one pet (in the same household) varies by provider, but you can get a multi-pet discount in many instances.
-Our experts have researched for you.
-Find out which provider wins our best pet insurance for multiple pets award.
+Find out which provider offers the most significant discount in our article on the best pet insurance for multiple pets.

 Do You Cover Rabbit Pet Insurance?

-We have a pet insurance rabbit comparison that explains how rabbit insurance works, your options, how it’s different from dog insurance, how much it costs, and more.
+We have a pet insurance rabbit comparison that explains how rabbit insurance works, your pet insurance options, how it’s different from dog insurance, how much it costs, and more.

 Do You Compare Pet Insurance Plans In Other Countries (UK, Australia, Ireland, Canada, etc.)?

 An example of a pet insurance brand that operates in several different countries is Petplan.
-They were founded and are the largest pet insurance provider in the UK, but they also license their name for use in Australia, Brazil, Canada, Germany, the Netherlands, New Zealand, and Spain.
+It is the largest pet insurance provider in the UK, but it also licenses its name for use in Australia, Brazil, Canada, Germany, the Netherlands, New Zealand, and Spain.
 In January 2022, the company that formerly operated under the Petplan UK license in the U.S. changed its brand name to Fetch.

 If there’s enough interest, we may expand our comparison of plans to include the UK, Australia, Ireland, Canada, Europe, and more.